 Another authority has it that they were ‘aiguilles’ or needles for clearing the touch hole of very old muskets and that the cords were originally lanyards, which fastened the needles to the soldiers’ equipment.

-It is also suggested that the Aiguillette represents the Provost Marshall’s rope with which he hung defaulters.
+It is also suggested that the Aiguillette represents the Provost Marshall’s rope with which he hanged defaulters.

 The most probable explanation is that they were the pins used to secure a pauldron, or shoulder protector, on the cuirass (a piece of armour) of a knight or cuirassier’s plate armour.